 Some of the most popular DeFi platforms include:

 - Compound: A blockchain-based borrowing and lending dapp that enables crypto holders to earn interest on their assets.
 Interest rates are dynamically calculated based on real-time supply and demand.

 - Uniswap: A crypto exchange that runs entirely on smart contracts.
-With the platform, investors can become a liquidity provider by supplying crypto to contracts and earn a share of the exchange fees.
+With the platform, investors can become liquidity providers by supplying crypto to contracts and earn a share of the exchange fees.

 There are many reasons that borrowers may want to take advantage of these platforms.
-Most importantly, borrowing crypto assets means that traders can keep their existing trades intact, which could result in a lower tax liability (e.g. short vs. long-term capital gains).
-As long as collateral is not sold or exchanged, then there are not taxes triggered on a loan itself.
+Most importantly, borrowing crypto assets means that traders can keep their existing trades intact, which could result in lower tax liability (e.g. short vs. long-term capital gains).
+As long as the collateral is not sold or exchanged, then there are no taxes triggered on a loan itself.

 Let’s take a look at two possibilities for DeFi lending: